 The movie ends with the fight between the upgraded Iron Man armor versus the Iron Monger.
 With the life of Tony Stark’s personal assistant/girlfriend Pepper Potts (played by Gwyneth Paltrow) in the balance.

 All right, that’s the basic premise of the movie, courtesy of the trailers at the official Iron Man movie site.
 So, why will it be the blockbuster hit of the summer?

 For a variety of reasons.

-- The realism of the movie.
+The realism of the movie.
 That sounds contradictory—after all, Iron Man is based on a comic book.
 But the scenes in the desert look like the Afghanistan desert, the soldiers look real (dirty, hot, sweaty, etc.).
-It creates a very realistic environment into which the audience is pulled, allowing the suspension of belief needed for the concept to work.
+It pulls the audience into a very realistic environment.
+It allows the suspension of belief needed for the concept to work.

 The acting is top-notch.
 Robert Downey Jr. is one of the great actors of our time—if you don’t believe me, go watch his portrayal of Charlie Chaplin in the movie Chaplin.
 Likewise, the rest of the cast are submerged in their roles.
 Most notably the villain of the picture, who could easily come across as a two-dimensional, mustache-twirling “I’ll ruuuule the world!” stereotype—but he doesn’t.
 He comes across as cold, calculating, and dangerous.